 Israeli airsofters have created an airsoft association in an attempt to make airsoft legal – Girit Airsoft Association in Israel.
 Girit is cooperating with the Israeli Shooting Federation, joining it shortly as a member and cooperating with other governmental authorities in an attempt to make airsoft legal in Israel.
-For more information you may refer to http://www.airsoft.org.il.
+For more information, you may refer to http://www.airsoft.org.il

 Girit Airsoft Association has established cooperation with USAPSA, Ukrainian, Slovenian, Swedish and Czech airsofters.
-An Israeli national airsoft tactical shooting competition took place near Beit Berel March 2007.
+An Israeli national airsoft tactical shooting competition took place near Beit Berel in March 2007.

-In Italian airsoft law, red tips must be present on the barrel ends of airsoft guns when they are imported and sold by a store.
-Once you own an airsoft gun, the red tip can be removed; however, the similarity between genuine firearms and airsoft replicas is close enough to provoke interaction with law enforcement personnel if an airsoft gun is mistaken for its real counterpart.
+No license or registration is required.
+Red tips must be present on the barrel ends of the airsoft gun when they are imported and sold by a store.
+Once you own the airsoft gun, you may remove the red tip; however, the similarity between genuine firearms and airsoft replicas is close enough to provoke interaction with law enforcement personnel if an airsoft gun is mistaken for its real counterpart.

-Due to the law limiting the muzzle energy that an airsoft replica can develop before being classified by law as an air gun, it is a felony to modify an airsoft gun to deliver more power or to shoot anything other than 6 mm BB plastic pellets.
+Airsoft used to commit a crime is treated as if you had the real gun, assault weapons carry an extra mandatory sentence in addition to the regular punishment for the crime committed.
+As the law limits the muzzle energy that an airsoft replica can develop before being classified by law as an air gun, modifying an airsoft gun to deliver more power or to shoot anything other than 6 mm BB plastic pellets is a felony.

-However, you can play on a private property away from public sight, or in a well-delimited private or state property after having asked the local authorities for a limited-time permit (usually from 6 to 48 hours), and having alerted the local police command, to avoid alarmed citizens calling for emergency.
+You can play on a private property away from public sight, or in a well-delimited private or state property after having asked the local authorities for a limited-time permit (usually from 6 to 48 hours), and having alerted the local police command, to avoid alarmed citizens calling for emergency.

 Standards include (but are not limited to) use of low-melting point metals and non-ballistic plastics in structural components and incompatibility of mechanical components with actual firearm components and mechanisms.

+The overall litmus test used by the Japanese National Police Authority is whether the replica weapon can be made to chamber and fire an actual round of ammunition.
 These standards have proven successful within Japan, as it has been found that criminal elements discovered that it is significantly easier to purchase an actual illegal weapon in comparison to modifying a comparatively fragile replica into a functional firearm.